What Is Scalp Psoriasis?

 The Difference Between Scalp Psoriasis & Seborrheic Dermatitis

 These two skin conditions are often mistaken for one another since their symptoms are so similar.
 Both skin conditions exhibit symptoms of red, itchy areas of scaly skin.
-However, they have different causes and require slightly different treatments.
+However, scalp psoriasis hair loss and associated symptoms have different causes and require slightly different treatments.
 Like scalp psoriasis, the medical community is unsure of what causes seborrheic dermatitis.
 Also like psoriasis, some believe that it is an autoimmune disease, while others believe it may be the result of a fungal infection.

 As a result, both skin conditions are generally treated with topical ointments and shampoos, but your dermatologist may also suggest using antifungal medication to relieve seborrheic dermatitis symptoms.
 To determine if you are battling seborrheic dermatitis, look for greasy affected areas of skin with white or yellow scales of skin.
 Scalp psoriasis symptoms are generally not greasy, and will often result in silver or red flaking.